jstaursky/hutch/README.md

 I had trouble with the existing Makefile in the repository and after debugging it, decided there are probably others like myself.
 So I cleaned(i.e., rewrote) it, and built (IMO) a better folder structure for use as a library.
-This is a work in progress.

 # WINDOWS BUILDING
 Assuming your running under an mingw-w64-x86_64 style environment, after installing `bison` and `flex` (and `g++` + `binutils` + etc.),